scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[15:4]** On this account hear, and I will speak to thee, and hearken, and I will cause thee to hear My words.

-**[15:5]** Man would not rightly have understood My judgement, if he had not accepted the law, and if his fear had not been rooted in understanding.
+**[15:5]** Man would not rightly have understood My judgement, if he had not accepted the law, and if his fear had not been (rooted) in understanding.

 **[15:6]** But now, because he transgressed though he knew, yea, on account of this also, he shall be tormented because he knew.

 **[15:7]** And as regards what thou didst say touching the righteous, that on account of them has this world come, nay more, even that which is to come is on their account.

-**[15:8]** For this world is to them a trouble and a weariness with much labour; and that accordingly which is to come, a crown with great glory.'
+**[15:8]** For this world is to them a trouble and a weariness with much labour; and that accordingly which is to come, a crown with great glory."

-**[16:1]** And I answered and said: 'O LORD, my Lord, lo! the years of this time are few and evil, and who is able in his little (space) to acquire that which is measureless?'
+**[16:1]** And I answered and said: "O LORD, my Lord, lo! the years of this time are few and evil, and who is able in this little (space) to acquire that which is measureless?"

-**[17:1]** And the Lord answered and said unto me: 'With the Most High account is not taken of much time nor of a few years.
+**[17:1]** And the Lord answered and said unto me: "With the Most High account is not taken of much time nor of a few years.

 **[17:2]** For what did it profit Adam that he lived nine hundred and thirty years, and transgressed that which he was commanded?

 **[17:3]** Therefore the multitude of time that he lived did not profit him, but brought death and cut off the years of those who were born from him.

-**[17:4]** Or wherein did Moses suffer loss in that he lived only one hundred and twenty years, and, inasmuch as he was subject to Him who formed him, brought the law to the seed of Jacob, and lighted a lamp for the nation of Israel?'
+**[17:4]** Or wherein did Moses suffer loss in that he lived only one hundred and twenty years, and, inasmuch as he was subject to Him who formed him, brought the law to the seed of Jacob, and lighted a lamp for the nation of Israel."

-**[18:1]** And I answered and said: 'He that lighted has taken from the light, and there are but few that have imitated him.
+**[18:1]** And I answered and said: "He that lighted has taken from the light, and there are but few that have imitated him.

-**[18:2]** But those many whom he has lighted have taken from the darkness of Adam and have not rejoiced in the light of the lamp.'
+**[18:2]** But those many whom he has lighted have taken from the darkness of Adam, and have not rejoiced in the light of the lamp."

-**[19:1]** And He answered and said unto me: 'Wherefore at that time he appointed for them a covenant and said: "Behold I have placed before you life and death," And he called heaven and earth to witness against them.
+**[19:1]** And He answered and said unto me: "Wherefore at that time he appointed for them a covenant and said: 'Behold I have placed before you life and death,' and he called heaven and earth to witness against them.

 **[19:2]** For he knew that his time was but short, but that heaven and earth endure always.